The Grand Hotel in Yakima, WA

 Pros

-• pro The building is described as affordable senior living in a beautiful setting.
+• pro The facility offers affordable senior living in a beautiful building.

 Cons

-• pro The elevator is very old (nearly a hundred years) and often stops working for days or weeks.
+• pro The elevator is nearly a hundred years old and often stops working for days and weeks.

-• pro Senior citizens have to use the stairs because of frequent elevator outages.
+• pro Senior citizens have to use the stairs because the elevator is unreliable, and many are unable to do this.

-• pro The building has five floors, making it next to impossible to climb with groceries on the top floor.
+• pro The five-floor building makes it nearly impossible to climb with groceries.

-• pro The windows look out at the building's walls, offering little view and unclear weather visibility.
+• pro The windows look out on the building’s walls, offering little view.

 • pro There are smokers in the building.